aldebaran/qibuild/doc/source/beginner/qibuild/other/ros.rst

                  LIBRARIES ${LIST_OF_LIBRARIES_TO_EXPORT}
   )

 This will define the ``fooConfig.cmake`` and ``fooConfig-version.cmake`` files that other packages will need.
-Everything else is just standard CMake.
+For everything else, you need to write things explicitly, using standard CMake: nothing happens behind the scene.
 For example, to use a catkin package, you need to call:

 .. code-block:: cmake